-- Financial incentives, such as Small Technology Certificates (STCs) and feed-in tariffs (FiTs). - Installation costs, including both system/component costs and non-hardware "soft costs", including marketing and customer acquisition, system design, installation labour, permitting and inspection costs, and installer margins. - The payback period considering forecast retail electricity prices and feed-in tariffs. - Population growth in Australia, allowing for more rooftop PV systems to be adopted before saturation is reached. - Complementary uptake of other technologies that can be used to leverage the energy from PV systems for increased financial benefit (for example, ESS and EVs).
+- Financial incentives, such as Small Technology Certificates (STCs) and feed-in tariffs (FiTs). - Installation costs, including both system/component costs and non-hardware "soft costs", including marketing and customer acquisition, system design, installation labour, permitting and inspection costs, and installer margins. - The payback period considering forecast retail electricity prices and feed-in tariffs. - Population growth in Australia and projected dwelling stock, allowing for more rooftop PV systems to be adopted before saturation is reached. - Complementary uptake of other technologies that can be used to leverage the energy from PV systems for increased financial benefit (for example, ESS and EVs).

-The mapping of consultant forecasts to individual scenarios is detailed in the IASR63.
-The scenarios may include, where relevant, the impacts on PV uptake from structural breaks, such as COVID-19 and the GFC.
+The mapping of consultant forecasts to individual scenarios is detailed in the IASR.
+The scenarios may include, where relevant, the impacts on PV uptake from systemic disruption, such as COVID-19 and the GFC.